sabinpoudel/Human-Information-Processing-Project/README.md

 Although stress may reduce parasympathetic activity, the pattern here is not consistent enough across subjects to support a reliable decrease.

-**Conclusion:** RMSSD does not show a statistically reliable stress-related decrease in this analysis.
+Takeaway: RMSSD does not show a statistically reliable stress-related decrease in this analysis.

 ---